-The other large tract to the west on the north side of Pleasant Ridge Road could be a suitable location for residential. retail uses or professional offices.
-The approval for such more intensive use in this area should be pursuant to a planned development subject to the same standards described in Bowen corridor description above.
+The other large tract to the west on the north side of Pleasant Ridge Road could be a suitable location for residential.

 Parks, Open Space, & Municipal Complex

 The Parks and Open Space component of the Comprehensive Plan should include all of the park and recreation improvements adopted by the City of Dalworthington Gardens Ten Year Park Plan.
 Consideration should be given to future requirements of the Municipal Complex consistent with the adjacent park.
 This could include possible land acquisition north of the Municipal Complex for future expansion or connecting the park around the lake.